ojsung/url-shortener/README.md

 ### Unresolved issues
 - Currently, none of the authenticated routes will work from the web app.
 It's a cors issue.
 But they can instead be tested using cURL or Postman
   - All unauthenticated routes do work though
-- The environment variables set in the tests does not seem to be passed into the testing environment itself.
+- It is my first time trying out Dart's testing framework.
+I have always used Flutter's.
+However, the environment variables set in the tests do not seem to be passed into the testing environment itself.
 Regrettably, this means all the tests I wrote will not run.
-I hope the writing itself is enough, and you can forgive my lack of underestanding of this testing framework
+I hope they look nice regardless, and you can forgive my lack of underestanding of this testing framework